uf-mil-archive/getting-started/rostutorial.md

 Camera
 ------

--run camera
+Run camera

     rosrun ueye2 ueye2
-show forward camera -
+Show forward camera -

     rosrun image_view image_view image:=(output device)
--CHOOSE ONE OF THE FOLLOWING AT THIS POINT (More output devices exist so we need to find their names so that they may be accessed) output device1 = forward_camera/image_rect_color output device2 = image_raw/
+CHOOSE ONE OF THE FOLLOWING AT THIS POINT (More output devices exist so we need to find their names so that they may be accessed)
+output device1 = forward_camera/image_rect_color
+output device2 = image_raw/

 record video rosbag from front -